robenkleene/collections/cards/computer-science.md

 ## Algorithms

-- **How do you design a data compression algorithm?**
+- **How do you design a data compression algorithm?** Compression is either lossy or lossless.
+Lossless compression works by reducing redundancy.
-- **What is Huffman Coding?** Store symbols in a priority queue and where a bit string describing the path to each symbol (`0` for the left node, `1` for the right) is its code word.
+- **What is Huffman Coding?
+What is its time complexity?** Store symbols in a priority queue and where a bit string describing the path to each symbol (`0` for the left node, `1` for the right) is its code word.
 The code words follow the "prefix property" where no code word has a prefix that matches a shorter code word, this assures that a symbol can be uniquely looked up.
 The data is then stored as a bit string, which is shorter than the original data because the more common a symbol, the shorter its code word.
+The time complexity is `O(n log n)`, `log n` to insert each symbol into the heap (priority queue), and `n` to iterate over each symbol.

 ### Trees